Crown Estate

 The Project:

 KLH evaluated the sustainability impacts of using marine aggregates from The Crown Estate portfolio in construction projects.
-KLH, through research and industry consultation, developed a robust methodology for the assessment of sustainable sourcing and use of aggregates based around three criteria: local availability of aggregates, social impact of transportation, and carbon footprint.
+KLH, through research and industry consultation, developed a robust methodology for the assessment of sustainable sourcing and use of aggregates based on three criteria: local availability of aggregates, social impact of transportation, and carbon footprint.

 The resulting assessment methodology was subsequently adopted by the BRE in BREEAM New Construction 2018 to replace the previous BREEAM Wst02 criteria for sustainable aggregates.
-Previously BREEAM simplified sustainable aggregate sourcing to a consideration of recycled/secondary aggregate use only.
+Previously, BREEAM simplified sustainable aggregate sourcing to a consideration of recycled/secondary aggregate use only.
 The new methodology encourages designers to engage earlier with industry supply chains to assess the availability of aggregates local to a project site and encourages the selection of aggregates and supply chain partners based on the three criteria identified above.

-Ian Selby -The Crown Estate
+Ian Selby - The Crown Estate